 - People who experience chronic pain

-- People who have developed a tolerance to other substances
+- People who have developed a tolerance to other substances that they have abused in the past

 - People who are looking for an intense substance-induced high